 Exploring Soi Romanee

 Soi Romanee (Soi Romani) has become the most famous street in the historical centre of old Phuket town.
-This very short street with a long and colourful history.
+This very short street has a long and colourful history.
 Today it is home to colourful cafes, souvenir shops, fancy ice cream parlours and small but posh guesthouses, but it wasn’t always like this.
 A long time ago, the posh Soi Romanee was the red-light district of Phuket Town!

 Soi Romanee 20 years ago